Kazu-takahashi1213/Recycling/README.md

 <br>

-Depthwise Separable Convolutions: drastically reduce parameters
+・Depthwise Separable Convolutions: drastically reduce parameters

-Inverted Residuals: skip connections that pass through bottlenecks
+・Inverted Residuals: skip connections that pass through bottlenecks

-Linear Bottlenecks: avoid nonlinearities where unnecessary
+・Linear Bottlenecks: avoid nonlinearities where unnecessary

 <br>

-## In our project, we freeze the MobileNetV2 base (weights are not updated) and use it as a feature extractor, adding our own classification head on top.
+## In our project, I freeze the MobileNetV2 base (weights are not updated) and use it as a feature extractor, adding our own classification head on top.